jando16407/C-Notes/C++Notes/C++Note.md

 ## Linked Lists
 [ [ Top ] ](#top)

-Linked list is a collectioj of components which are called "nodes".
+Linked list is a collection of components which are called "nodes".

 Every node contains address of the next node and last node contains address to nullptr.